The best iPhone and smartphone tripods: for long exposures, night shots and selfies

 Portrait/landscape rotation requires caution

 This chunky GripTight GorillaPod Stand PRO gives very stable and solid support for smartphones and comes complete with an up-market phone clamp.
 It features a locking screw for adjusting the clamp to the exact size of the phone, and this screw also enables rotation for portrait and landscape orientation while shooting.
 However, a little care is needed to ensure the clamp doesn’t loosen its grip on the phone during rotation.
 It’s rather bigger, heavier and stronger than smaller GorillaPod siblings, but is still good value at the price.
-If you unscrew the phone clamp, the legs are also suitable for use with a compact camera or small DSLR.
+If you unscrew the phone clamp, the legs are also suitable for use with a compact or small mirrorless camera.

-How to choose an iPhone tripod
+How to choose a phone tripod

 Regular tripods and even travel tripods are too big and bulky for a smartphone shooter; they’ll negate the main advantage of a smartphone, which is that it lets you travel light.

-How we test tripods
+How we test mini-tripods

 FAQs